Reverse geocode coordinates and return sf objects

 About geometry types

-The parameter points_only specifies whether the function results will be
+The points_only argument controls whether the results contain only points.

-points (all Nominatim results are guaranteed to have at least point
+All Nominatim results have at least a point geometry.

-Note that when points_only = FALSE, the type of geometry returned depends
+When points_only = FALSE, the geometry type depends on the matching

-be returned as lines, and amenities may still be returned as points.
+rivers and roads are returned as lines and amenities may still be returned

-The function is vectorized, allowing multiple addresses to be geocoded,
+This function is vectorized, allowing multiple addresses to be searched.

 See also